 A person with Aphasia may have problems understanding the language around them.

-With expressing themselves, people with Aphasia may have difficulty finding the word they want to use, even though they often feel they know what the word is.
+People with Aphasia may have difficulty expressing themselves or finding the word they want to use, even though they often feel they know what the word is.

 Some people make errors where the wrong word comes out.
 The word may sound similar to the intended word (such as bark instead of park), or be a related word (such as radio instead of telephone).
 Sometimes, a totally unrelated word is said (such as cabinet instead of trousers), or a ‘nonsense’ word occurs.
 It is not uncommon for a person to repeat words, whereby a word is used over and over despite it not being correct in the context.

 In the condition ‘Fluent Aphasia’, the person may speak in apparent sentences, but make little actual sense, possibly using nonsense or unrelated words.
 The person is often not aware of this.